 During the visit to Kyiv, the Venice Commission delegation was given to understand that “indigenous peoples of Ukraine” are those minorities which do not have a kin-state.
 Specific reference was made to the Crimean Tatar, Karaim and Krimchak minorities, but this category would presumably also include the Gagauz and the Roma minorities.

-The approach of the Ukrainian authorities as interpreted by the Venice Commission in its opinion, resembles the stance of Poland with regard to its tiny Karaite community.
-The Poland’s Law of 6 January 2005 on national and ethnic minorities and on the regional languages recognizes Karaites not as a national minority, but as an ethnic one.
-Under Article 2 of the said law, an ethnic minority “does not identify itself with a nation organized in its own state”, whist a national minority has the state to be identified with.
+The approach of the Ukrainian authorities as interpreted by the Venice Commission in its opinion resembles the stance of Poland with regard to its tiny Karaite community.
+Poland’s Law of 6 January 2005 on national and ethnic minorities and on the regional languages recognizes Karaites not as a national minority, but as an ethnic one.
+Under Article 2 of the said law, an ethnic minority “does not identify itself with a nation organized in its own state”, whilst a national minority has the state to be identified with.

 The question whether the Krymchak and Karaite communities shall be considered as the groups without a kin-state is not always obvious because these two groups are tiny and not well known to a wider public.
-In case of Ukraine, these two communities also remain in the shadow of the Crimean Tatars who are numerically much bigger and more visible in the media.
+In the case of Ukraine, these two communities also remain in the shadow of the Crimean Tatars who are numerically much bigger and more visible in the media.
 To challenge this approach, the main distinctive characteristics of these communities should be addressed.

 The YIVO Encyclopedia of Jews in Eastern Europe defines Krymchaks as “indigenous Rabbinite Jewish community of the Crimean Peninsula“, while their native Turkic language is typically referred to as “Judeo-Crimean Tatar”.
 Because of their Jewishness, the Krymchak community faced Holocaust extermination during the Nazi occupation of the Crimean peninsula.
-Thus, Krymchaks are a Jewish group which observes the mainstream form of Judaism and differs from other Jews in terms of their native Turkic language.
+Thus, Krymchaks are a Jewish group that observes the mainstream form of Judaism and differs from other Jews in terms of their native Turkic language.

 The case of Karaites, another Turkic-speaking group, is more complicated because they are typically referred to as “a small sect of Judaism who follow only the written Torah and reject the later additions of Oral Law, including the Mishnah and the Talmud“.
 Under the Russian Empire, the Karaites appealed to the imperial authorities to perceive them as a group distinct from Jews (it ought to be noted that the imperial laws applied significant restrictions to the Jewish population).
 Karaites also survived the Holocaust because the Reich Institute for Genealogical Research in 1939 recognized them as a non-Jewish group.
-The said YIVO Encyclopedia points out that the “dejudaizing ideology” of the Karaite leadership (notably Seraya Szapszal, 1873–1961) “created a completely separate self-identification for East European Karaites” (i.e. those of Lithuania, Poland and Ukraine).
-Despite differences between the Karaites and the mainstream Judaism, and promotion of distinct dejudaizing identity by their leadership, several hundreds of Karaites from Ukraine emigrated to Israel since the end of the 1980s under the Israeli Law of Return.
+The said YIVO Encyclopedia points out that the “dejudaizing ideology” of the Karaite leadership (notably Seraya Szapszal, 1873–1961) “created a completely separate self-identification for East European Karaites” (i.e. those of Lithuania, Poland, and Ukraine).
+Despite differences between the Karaites and the mainstream Judaism, and the promotion of distinct dejudaizing identity by their leadership, several hundreds of Karaites from Ukraine emigrated to Israel since the end of the 1980s under the Israeli Law of Return.

 In its Article 1, the said Law explicitly proclaims that “every Jew has the right to come to his country as an oleh”, i.e. a Jew immigrating into Israel.
 The formulation “his country” of this Article without any gender prejudices refers to the State of Israel.

 Thus, being opened to accommodate the Krymchak and Karaite communities, Israel meets all formal criteria to be regarded as the kin-state for the said groups.
 Nevertheless, this situation produces somewhat different effects for the Krymchaks and Karaites.
-In case of Krymchak’s connection to Israel, the key element is their adherence to the mainstream form of Judaism.
+In the case of Krymchak’s connection to Israel, the key element is their adherence to the mainstream form of Judaism.
 As for Karaites, two issues should be addressed.
-First, their ethno-religious identity produces effects when a significant portion of East European Karaites may have restraint to see the State of Israel as their kin-state.
+First, their ethnoreligious identity produces effects when a significant portion of East European Karaites may have the restraint to see the State of Israel as their kin-state.
 Nevertheless, the laws of the State of Israel see the members of this community as potential olim.
 Second, there are some differences between the East European Karaite communities.
-For the Karaite communities in the EU Member States (i.e. Lithuania and Poland), there are neither political, nor economic reasons for emigration to Israel, whereas Karaites from Ukraine (including Crimea) can consider aliyah as a better option for their future.
+For the Karaite communities in the EU Member States (i.e. Lithuania and Poland), there are neither political nor economic reasons for emigration to Israel, whereas Karaites from Ukraine (including Crimea) can consider aliyah as a better option for their future.

 The case of Krymchak and Karaite communities leads us to the three conclusions.
-First, in case of Ukraine, it seems erroneous to consider these two communities as those without own kin-state.
+First, in the case of Ukraine, it seems erroneous to consider these two communities as those without their own kin-state.
 A more accurate approach would be to view them jointly with the Ukrainian Ashkenazim as the three distinct minority groups whose kin-state is Israel (with some possible reservations in case of the Karaite community).
-In this case, both Krymchaks and Karaites can be seen as two distinct minority groups within a Judaic ethno-religious minority in Ukraine.
-Second, in case of Poland, the Karaite collision is somewhat different.
+In this case, both Krymchaks and Karaites can be seen as two distinct minority groups within a Judaic ethnoreligious minority in Ukraine.
+Second, in the case of Poland, the Karaite collision is somewhat different.
 On the one hand, the distinct Karaite identity provides Poland with sufficient grounds to treat this community as an ethnic minority within the meaning of the Polish law.
 On the other hand, they are potential olim as defined in Israeli law.
-Within the terms of the Polish law this fact puts Polish Karaites into the specific position somewhere between national and ethnic minorities.
+Within the terms of the Polish law, this fact puts Polish Karaites into a specific position somewhere between national and ethnic minorities.
 Third, the minorities are typically categorized as those with their kin-state and those without it.
 This approach can unwittingly neglect the diversity of the Judaic communities, as the example of the Krymchaks and Karaites demonstrates.

 Image: Complex of Karaite kenesas in Yevpatoriya (Crimea), © A.Savin, Wikimedia Commons